docspell/rpi-scripts/README.md

 ```

 It will download the dietpi image and copy it onto the card.
 When
-sshing into the machine the first time, you will be guided through the
+sshing into the machine (default password is `dietpi`) the first time,
-setup.
+you will be guided through the setup.

-I choose the following Options:
+Choose the following Options:

 - SSH Server: OpenSSH (needed for scp)
-- Webserver: Nginx (only for the master-mpd)
+- Webserver: Nginx (used as reverse proxy)
 - Samba server

 Run „Install”.